RohanSai22/Pdfapp/README.md

 text

 4. **Set up your Google API Key**
-Create a `.env` file in the root directory and add your Google API key:
+Create a `.env` file or Modify existing one in the root directory and add your Google API key:
 GOOGLE_API_KEY=your_google_api_key_here
 text